 The population of gram pod borer larvae per meter row length showed a negative significant association with relative humidity (r= - 0.829**).
 According to Rathor et al., (2024) correlation studies of the larval population of gram pod borer demonstrated a negative connection with relative humidity.

-Natural enemies:
+Natural enemies

 The results of lady bird beetle and spider population on soybean crop indicated that the relative humidity (r= 0.606*) and rainfall (r= -0.612*) showed highly significant negative correlation and spider population on soybean crop indicated that the relative humidity (r= -0.924**) and rainfall (-0.744**), the present findings is more or less similar with Naik et al., (2021).